elaraproject/elara-publications/papers/paper-2.md

 ## Introduction

 Human advancement has gone hand-in-hand with the discovery of new energy sources: from coal, to petroleum, to nuclear fission, and most recently, to renewable sources of energy.
-Black holes are an untapped energy source, capable of augmenting, and perhaps one day replacing, traditional energy sources.
+Black holes are an untapped energy source.
+As up to 29% of the rotational mass-energy of a black hole may be extracted [1], the highest of any energy source other than antimatter, black hole reactors may certainly augument, and perhaps one day replace, traditional energy sources.

 Due to the effect of frame-dragging predicted through General Relativity, rotating bodies drag spacetime with them, causing objects in the immediate vicinity to co-rotate with the rotating body.
 Rotating black holes, described by the Kerr metric, contain a region where the effect of frame-dragging is sufficient that even light must co-rotate with the black hole.
 Such a region is known as the ergosphere, and it is this feature which allows for the possibility of energy extraction from black holes.